 On Safer Internet Day, BSI advises on remote schooling cybersecurity

-Safer Internet Day takes place on February 9 and once again has the theme of “Together for a better internet” and the aim of making the World Wide Web a better and safer place for everyone.
+This year’s Safer Internet Day takes place on February 9 and once again has the theme of “Together for a better internet” and the aim of making the web a better and safer place for everyone.
 With many children continuing to learn remotely due to the pandemic, the reliance on technology is expanding alongside the cybersecurity risks.
-This year, BSI are encouraging parents, guardians, and schools alike to review cybersecurity best practices and strengthen their information resilience.
+This year, BSI, the business improvement company, is encouraging parents, guardians, and schools alike to review cybersecurity best practice and strengthen their information resilience.

-With schools adapting to the advantages of technology to maintain learning, implementing virtual learning platforms and device requirements, participants may not be aware of the required security levels.
+With schools adapting to the advantages of technology to maintain learning, implementing virtual learning platforms, and device requirements, participants may be struggling to review sufficient security levels.
 This year for Safer Internet Day, the Consulting Services team at BSI has highlighted the following cybersecurity considerations that can support safer remote learning and internet use for children:

-- Advise children to check before sharing any personal details: This includes any requests for personal data across any required platforms or applications to be used as part of remote learning such as birth dates, email addresses or physical location
+- Advise children to check before sharing any personal details: This includes any requests for personal data across any required platforms or applications to be used as part of remote learning such as birth dates, email addresses, and physical location.

-- Be proactive with reporting any online inappropriate behaviour or content: Review and discuss the seriousness of any incident before proceeding with appropriate actions.
+- Be proactive with reporting any online inappropriate behavior or content: Review and discuss the seriousness of any incident before proceeding with appropriate actions.
 If there has been a violation of rules (for example, relating to social media platforms) raise it with the platform in question.
-Children merit special protections under data protection laws.
-If there are any concerns contacting the relevant Data Protection Authority is advised

 Mark Brown, Managing Director, Cyber Security and Information Resilience, Consulting Services at BSI said: “Safer Internet Day provides us with an opportunity to review what we are currently doing and how we can do it better.
-Advances in technology has meant that remote schooling can happen and now is an opportune time to educate the next generation on how to look after their security online by reviewing the steps we have highlighted, parents and guardians can increase the security of devices and software use for their children while educating them on best practice.”
+Advances in technology have meant that remote schooling can happen and now is an opportune time to educate the next generation on how to look after their security online.
+By reviewing the steps, we have highlighted, parents and guardians can increase the security of devices and software use for their children while educating them on best practice.”

-“The online community is vast and differs greatly from the controlled environment that brick and mortar schools provide, so having a nurturing and open environment in the home, where online risks can be discussed, security reviews implemented and advice shared, is key to growing awareness of online safety now and for the future,” concludes Mark.
+“The online community is vast and differs greatly from the controlled environment that brick and mortar schools provide, so having a nurturing and open environment in your home, where online risks can be discussed, security reviews implemented and advice shared, is key to growing awareness of online safety now and for the future,” concludes Mark.

 The Consulting Services team at BSI provides an expansive range of solutions to help organizations address challenges in cybersecurity, information management and privacy, security awareness and compliance.
-For more information visit https://www.bsigroup.com/en-GB/our-services/Cybersecurity-Information-Resilience/
+For more information visit bsigroup.com/cyber-us